 Photo by DeclanTM

-And after talking about this subject at length, I found myself again evangelizing it last week at the Business of Software conference.
+After talking about this at length, I found myself again evangelizing it last week at the Business of Software conference.
 That’s when I realized I needed to sit down and create a permanent written resource for the topic.
 Then you don’t have to listen to me tell you about it – you can just ask for the URL.

 This may sound obvious, but given the number of times I’ve been asked about it (and the number of times I’ve seen people do it poorly) it’s apparent it needs further examination.

 The two most common objections I’ve heard about pre-launch marketing are that:

 - You’re too busy writing code to spend time marketing

 Let me address the fear of someone stealing your idea with the following: Wake the hell up!
 No one cares about your idea.
 Not even your mom (I know she said she does, but she was just being nice).

 Anyone with the skill to clone your idea and the motivation to actually make it happen is way too busy with the 37 ideas they have every day to bother taking yours.
 And if someone does steal it before you launch, consider it a favor.